incinemator/ROS2-Cpp/README.md

-# ROS2-Cpp
+# Navigation Cpp
-Test algorithms for autonomous navigation
+Autonomous navigation algorithms for mobile robotic platforms equipped with RGBD or depth cameras and GPS written in C++ for ROS2.